tr-takatsuka/rlib-Json/README.md

 + It is a data structure class that conforms to the JSON specification, with parse and output (stringify) functions added.
 + Works only with header files.
 + It can be built with C++11.
 It does not depend on external libraries such as boost.
 + It is designed so that exceptions do not occur when referencing or editing.
-(Excluding the at () function)
+(Excluding the at() function)
   + For out-of-range reads, the default value is taken, and for writes, an element is created.
-+ Input / output is supported only for std :: string (UTF-8).
++ Input / output is supported only for std::string (UTF-8).
-+ Unlike javascript, numbers are processed separately as real numbers (double) and integers (std :: intmax_t).
++ Unlike javascript, numbers are processed separately as real numbers (double) and integers (std::intmax_t).
 + It implements some specifications of JSON5.
   + You can parse JSON with comments.
 (Can be disabled as an option)
++ Implements JSON Pointer.
 + It does not support the parsing process of stream input.